 If you keep chooks, leave their manure out to dry or put it into a compost bin along with kitchen scraps and leaf litter, so it breaks down into organic, nutrient-rich matter.
 You'll need to check with your local council if you can keep chooks in your area.

 If you're not sure chickens are right for you, try renting them.
-See www.rentachook.com.au in NSW or www.bookachook.com in Victoria.
+See citychicks.com.au in QLD or NSW.
 You will get the whole package – a coop, two hens, organic feed, a waterer, food and straw – but will be given a deadline to decide if it's right for you.
-Rent-a-Chook, for example, has a six-week deadline.
-It costs $430 upfront, which includes a $330 deposit that will be returned if you decide not to keep the chooks.
+When we looked at pricing previously it cost $430 upfront, which includes a $330 deposit that will be returned if you decide not to keep the chooks.

 Companion planting, or growing complementary plants near each other, acts as a natural pest control.